This comparison of top lenders caters to people who don’t fit the traditional employee structure.

 Standout Feature: Doing everything online saves you money on fees.

-Best for: Self-employed borrowers with at least 2 years of stable income history
+Best for: Self-employed borrowers with stable income history

 - Lower rates than most competitors

 - Loan estimate in seconds

 Better.com is rebuilding the mortgage process with thoughtful technology that affords you radical transparency, no commissions, and no origination fees.
 You can get an on-demand rate lock for your self-employed mortgage and has worked hard to make the process efficient and user friendly.
 Know exactly what's being offered to you with Better.